When Advocacy Becomes Avoidance

 There’s a difference between advocacy and acquiescence.
 Increasingly, it’s a line that institutions operating at the intersection of business and public policy seem reluctant to walk.

 A recent statement from the U.S. Travel Association condemning civil rights organizations for raising concerns about the United States as a host destination for global events illustrates this tension in stark terms.
-Framed as a defense of the nation’s readiness to welcome the world, the statement instead reads as something more fragile: a reflexive dismissal of criticism that risks confusing message control with leadership.
+Framed as a defense of the nation’s readiness to welcome the world, the statement instead reads as something more fragile: a reflexive dismissal of criticism that confuses message control with leadership.

 This matters, because perception is not a secondary concern for the travel industry.
 In practical terms, it is the product.